 This course is intended for an operator, technician, engineer or programmer who must setup and record programs on a robot.
-The course covers the Robot Operation outline intermixed with the tasks required to set the specificapplication, test, run and reficiency and production setup.
+The course covers the Robot Operation outline intermixed with the tasks required to set the specific application, test, run and refine the program and production setup.